raspberrypilearning/charting-champions/en/step_2.md

 --- task ---

-Create three lists of data to display on your chart.
+Create three lists of data to show on your chart.

 --- code ---
 ---